likethemammal/visualizer-micro/README.md

 # visualizer-micro

+**zero dependencies**

 A JS micro library for creating audio visualizers.

-Simplifies the use of the HTML5 Web Audio API for retrieving Spectrum and Waveform data from an audio source.
+Simplifies the use of the HTML5 Web Audio API for retrieving audio data from an audio source.

-**zero dependencies**

 Inspired by [Dancer.js](https://github.com/jsantell/dancer.js/), and the `getSpectrum` and `getWaveform` methods.